IT'S MORE TO US, IT'S PERSONAL

 HISTORY OF THE FELA

 At the turn of the 19th century, the expanding railroad industry possessed the largest workforce in the nation.
 Poor safety standards and dangerous work environments led to thousands of railroad workers losing their lives and limbs without recourse.
-More than 2,000 railroad workers died on the job every year.
+More than 2,000 railroad workers die on the job every year.
 An estimated 1 in 8 suffered an injury while working.
 Some jobs were considered deadlier than others - the life expectancy of switchmen after starting work was only 7 years.
 With rudimentary regulations and no medical insurance, injured employees were left crippled and dependent on charity to provide for their families.

 In 1908, Congress responded to widespread public backlash by enacting the FELA, a set of laws that sought to improve railroad working conditions and curb the uncontrolled injury rate.
 The act was designed to protect employees by holding railroads liable for any injuries caused by workplace hazards or negligence.